MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/vpn/always-on-vpn/deploy/always-on-vpn-deploy-planning.md

 ## Plan Authentication Methods

 IKEv2 is a VPN tunneling protocol described in [Internet Engineering Task Force Request for Comments 7296](https://datatracker.ietf.org/doc/rfc7296/).
 The primary advantage of IKEv2 is that it tolerates interruptions in the underlying network connection.
-For example, if the connection is temporarily lost or if a user moves a client computer from one network to another, IKEv2 automatically restores the VPN connection when the network connection is reestablished — all without user intervention.
+For example, if there is a temporary loss in connection or if a user moves a client computer from one network to another, IKEv2 automatically restores the VPN connection when the network connection is reestablished — all without user intervention.

 >[!TIP]
 >You can configure the Remote Access VPN server to support IKEv2 connections while also disabling unused protocols, which reduces the server’s security footprint.